Nick-Adams-AU/5500SHAC-Cbus2MQTT/README.md

  [Based on cgateweb by the1laz](https://github.com/the1laz/cgateweb).

 ## Install:
-+Log into your 5500SHAC, navigate to the "Scripting" section and install the two resident scripts and the event based script into their relevant sections.
+1. Log into your 5500SHAC, navigate to the "Scripting" section and install the two resident scripts and the event based script into their relevant sections.
-+Update your MQTT server hostname, username and password details in the resident scripts.
+2. Update your MQTT server hostname, username and password details in the resident scripts.
-+Activate the scripts.
+3. Activate the scripts.
-+Tag all the objects with the "All" keyword to events are pushed to the cbus2mqtt script.
+4. Tag all the objects with the "All" keyword to events are pushed to the cbus2mqtt script.
 You can use this script to easily do this
 ```lua
 for i = 0,255 do
   grp.addtags('0/56/'..i, 'All')